What do you work on within the Earth4All Transformational Economics Commission?

 What should an economic system contribute to society?

 A healthy economy would recognise the extremes of poverty and wealth, recognise that continuous extraction and profiteering services a rich few rather than the wider population, and recognise that wellbeing cannot be shifted to an appendix of endless economic growth.
-As a precondition, it would recognise that the economy needs to work within the limit of Earth’s capacity, and act in service to the broader society.
+As a precondition, it would recognise that the economy needs to work within the limits of Earth’s capacity, and act in service to the broader society.

 We must reduce consumption among overconsuming populations in order to create a fair consumption space for under-consuming populations to meet their material needs for wellbeing and dignity.